-Dr. Schiavo is the author of the internationally acclaimed book Health Communication: From Theory to Practice(San Francisco: Jossey Bass, 2007), and dozens of publications in the public health, health communication, and global health fields.
+Dr. Schiavo is the author of the internationally acclaimed book Health Communication: From Theory to Practice(San Francisco: Jossey Bass), now in its second edition, and dozens of publications in the public health, health communication, and global health fields.
 She has recognized international expertise in 20+ public health, global health, and/or social development areas, and has served on scientific, expert, and review panels for leading organizations, including the World Health Organization, the National Institute of Health, and the American Public Health Association.
 Her work has been supported by the Office of Minority Health Resource Center, HHS Office of Minority Health; UNICEF; and the World Health Organization, among others.

 Dr. Schiavo’s professional interests lie at the intersection of strategic health communication for behavioral, social and organizational change; multisectoral partnerships; health equity; community health; risk communication; and global health.
 Her recent work has focused on health equity/health disparities, maternal and child health, public health and humanitarian emergencies, global handwashing, childhood cancer, and malaria, among others.
 She is an accomplished leader and well-recognized scholar with significant experience on strategy design; research design and implementation; program design, direction, and evaluation; and professional development, capacity building, and training.